Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 > The RED method (Rate, Errors, Duration) helps SREs monitor system health—focus on these metrics to catch issues before they escalate.
 {: .prompt-info }

+These basic metrics give us visibility now.
+We’ll expand upon these later with distributed tracing and enhanced dashboards.

 ![Desktop View](/assets/img/posts/20250322/prometheus_01.png){: width="972" height="589" }

-_These basic metrics give us visibility now.
-We’ll expand upon these later with distributed tracing and enhanced dashboards._

-# Wrapping Up
+_Prometheus dashboard image showing the request_count_total and graph_

 ## Why This Matters for SRE
 This isn’t just a Flask app anymore—it’s a monitorable system.
 We’ve laid the groundwork with: